Policy Table of Contents

 In 2001, the Federal Trade Commission published a Final Rule entitled Standards for Safeguarding Customer Information.
 This Rule states that financial institutions must “[…] develop, implement, and maintain a comprehensive information security program that is written in one or more readily accessible parts and contains administrative, technical, and physical safeguards that are appropriate to your size and complexity, the nature and scope of your activities, and the sensitivity of any customer information at issue.”
 (16 CFR 314.3) Within the scope of its role as a financial institution, institutions of higher education are required to conform with this rule.

 Coordinator of the Program

-The College’s Director of Information Technology Services is designated as the Program Coordinator who shall be responsible for coordinating and overseeing the Program.
+The College’s Chief Information Officer is designated as the Program Coordinator who shall be responsible for coordinating and overseeing the Program.
 The Program Coordinator will work with the Privacy and Security Committee to oversee and coordinate particular elements of the Program.
-The Privacy and Security Committee consists of the following members: Vice President for Administration and Finance, Vice President for Enrollment and Student Services, Associate Provost, Director of Information Technology Services (Program Coordinator), Director of Business Services, Director of Financial Aid, Director of Human Resources, Registrar, Director of Undergraduate Admissions, and Director of Graduate Admissions.
+The Privacy and Security Committee consists of the following members: Chief Information Officer, Director of Information Technology, Vice President of Finance, Dean of Enrollment, Dean of Students, Dean of Academic Affairs, Director of Academic Advising and Registrar, Director of Human Resources, Director of Business Services, Director of Financial Aid, Executive Director of Admissions, Institutional Reporting and Compliance Manager, Director of Advancement Operations, Executive Director of Marketing and Communications, and Associate Director of Strategic Partnerships and Programs.
 Any questions regarding the implementation of the Program or the interpretation of this document should be directed to the Program Coordinator or a member of the Privacy and Security Committee.